 It’s best to find these doors in person so you can see the quality and size in real life, plus shipping can be quite expensive!

 You may have trouble finding a set of two doors, so you’ll have the best luck if you only need one set for your home.

 E-Bay, Etsy, and Chairish are all good options, but shops like Old World Antieks (Austin, TX), Antiquities Warehouse (Phoenix, AZ), and Chateau Domingue (Houston, TX) are better options.
 They will have more affordable selections and you will be able to hand select what you need!

 When selecting hardware for wood French doors I think brass or black are the best options.

 Brass door hardware will add a traditional or vintage feel to the doors.
 This is what we used for our doors.
 We also added surface bolts to all of the doors in our house to compliment the vintage elements throughout our house.

-If you’re going for a more modern look, black hardware is beautiful when paired with the warmth of the wood!
+Black hardware is beautiful when paired with the warmth of the wood for a modern look.
 If these are exterior doors, be sure to select a hardware system that includes a lock.

 We live very rurally and are comfortable with just the surface bolts as locks, but if you need a more secure locking system, select hardware that includes locks within the handle.

 How to Seal or Stain Wood French Doors: